nacholibre/photoshop_cc_case_sensitive_install_mac_osx/README.md

     sudo make run
     ```

-5. The installer will open, if not, click on the Icon in the dock and install Photoshop.
+6. Open the installer that we opened in step 4.
+It should be running, just click the icon in the dock.

+7. Follow the installation procedure.

-6. That's it, you are done!
+7. That's it, you are done!

 ## Thanks